Dalton Keene: New England Patriots

-Keene was selected in the third round with the 101st overall pick in the 2020 NFL Draft by the New England Patriots.
-The Patriots acquired the pick from a division rival, the New York Jets, trading two fourth-round picks in the 2020 draft and a sixth-round pick in the 2021 NFL Draft.
+Keene was selected in the third round with the 101st overall pick in the 2020 NFL draft by the New England Patriots.
+The Patriots acquired the pick from a division rival, the New York Jets, trading two fourth-round picks in the 2020 draft and a sixth-round pick in the 2021 NFL draft.
 It was the first time in Bill Belichick's 20 years as head coach of the Patriots that the team included a future draft pick to move up in a draft.
 He made his NFL debut in Week 7, recording one catch for eight yards.
 He was placed on injured reserve on November 10, 2020, with a knee injury.
 He was activated on December 5, 2020.

 On August 7, 2021, Keene was placed on injured reserve with a knee injury.

 On August 21, 2022, the Patriots waived Keene.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 On September 6, 2022, Keene was signed to the Philadelphia Eagles practice squad.
 He was released on October 4.

 Denver Broncos

 On October 15, 2022, Keene was signed to the Denver Broncos practice squad.
 He was released three days later.
-On December 27, 2022, Keene was re-signed by the Broncos to their practice squad.
+On December 27, Keene was re-signed by the Broncos to their practice squad.
 His practice squad contract with the team expired after the season on January 8, 2023.

 Philadelphia Eagles (second stint)

-On January 20, 2023, Keene was signed to a reserve/future contract by the Philadelphia Eagles.
+On January 20, 2023, Keene was signed to a reserve/future contract by the Eagles.
+He was waived on July 26.

+Houston Texans

+On August 1, 2023, Keene signed with the Houston Texans.
+He was waived on August 29, 2023 and re-signed to the practice squad.
+He signed a reserve/future contract on January 22, 2024.
+Keene was placed on injured reserve with a torn ACL on August 21.

+Keene re-signed with the Texans on August 5, 2025, and was released on August 22, having suffered an undisclosed injury that necessitated an IR placement.
+He was re-signed to the practice squad on October 29.
+On November 5, Keene was released.